Lower Georgia Avenue Equitable Development Project

 What is the timeline of the project?

 The project was announced by Councilmember Nadeau in her swearing-in address at the DC Inauguration Ceremony in January 2019.
-The public launch event is planning for November 9, 2019.
+The public launch event occured on November 9, 2019.
 The first phase of the project entails launching a community consultative process and establishing the framework of the Lower Georgia Avenue Community Partnership.
 The second phase will be standing up the Community Partnership.